gaelhameon/habillages-adjacents/README.md

-This is a quick 1 day project to visualize data extracted from Hastus.
+This is a quick and dirty 1 day project to visualize data extracted from Hastus.

 It uses some libs that will soon be published to NPM from https://github.com/bimodata/bimo.